Deus Irae

-Deus Irae is a post-apocalyptic science fiction novel started by American author Philip K. Dick and finished with the help of American author Roger Zelazny.
+Deus Irae is a post-apocalyptic science fiction novel written by two American authors; it was started by Philip K. Dick and finished with the help of Roger Zelazny.
 It was published in 1976.
-Deus irae, meaning God of Wrath in Latin, is a play on Dies Irae, meaning Day of Wrath or Judgment Day.
-This novel was based on Dick's short story "The Great C".
+The novel's title, Deus irae, means 'God of Wrath' in Latin; the title is a play on words on the phrase Dies Irae, meaning 'Day of Wrath' or 'Judgment Day'.
+The novel was based on Dick's short stories "The Great C" and "Planet for Transients".

 Origins

-Dick started the novel, then realized he did not know enough about Christianity to finish it.
+Dick started the novel, and then he realized that he did not know enough about Christianity to finish it.
 He asked science fiction editor and author Ted White to collaborate on the manuscript with him, but after reviewing the manuscript, White never began the work.